R Interface Examples¶

 mapTitle="")

-We can compute, e.g., the average indicators in each identified group:
+We can compute, for instance, the average indicators in each identified group:

 t(aggregate(as.data.frame(X), list(Cluster=y_pred), mean))[-1, ]